Giskard-AI/giskard-vision/README.md

 ## Examples

-setup dev-env and check out `examples`.
+In order to explore the notebooks, all you need is to install the repo in dev mode and check out `examples` directory.

 ## FAQ